Before you book your pregnancy spa break, take a look at these handy tips for staying safe and making the most of your relaxing spa experience.

-Heated massage beds, weightless waterbeds and warming caldarium loungers sometimes found in spas’ relaxation rooms, are normally great for easing lower back pain, but not suitable when pregnant.
+Heated massage beds, weightless waterbeds and warming caldarium loungers sometimes found in spas’ relaxation rooms, are normally great for easing lower back pain, but they are not suitable when pregnant.
 The use of any heated treatments is contraindicated in pregnancy.
 If unsure, consult your doctor or qualified spa therapist for advice.

 Sip on herbal teas and water to stay hydrated and snack on healthy fruit, nuts and seeds to keep your blood sugar levels steady, especially if you’re prone to light-headedness.
 Some healthy snacks may be offered in a spa’s relaxation room, or you can bring a small bag of your own.
-To minimise heartburn, it’s best not to book a treatment immediately after lunch or Afternoon Tea.
+To minimise heartburn, it’s best not to book a treatment immediately after lunch or afternoon tea.

 Make use of the Kneipp cooling foot baths if the spa has one.
 Cool water can help invigorate and ease tired puffy feet and ankles.
 Any hot foot baths must be avoided, as must all heat-based spa treatments and facilities.
-Some spas allow you to fill up your own foot basins: If there’s an ice fountain nearby, scoop a few handfuls of the crushed ice in the Kneipp basin instead for an instant de-puffing cool down.
+Some spas allow you to fill up your own foot basins.
+If there’s an ice fountain nearby, scoop a few handfuls of the crushed ice in the Kneipp basin instead for an instant de-puffing cool down.

-– Literally!
+Literally!
 Prop up your feet higher than your ankles with a towel or cushion whenever possible.
 This helps drain away the white blood cells that can cause uncomfortable inflammation and puffy lower legs, ankles and feet.